snoogans775/wasm-sandpiles/README.md

 Okay I can just loop and load an array, but not dynamically, we'll try the magic thing later.
 Only nerds use []byte, I'm sticking with []int
 ## Time for dependencies!
-Okay I give up this sucks GO - JS interop is the pits.
 I am going to try @markfarnan/go-canvas
-YES!
-Oh god I should have used float64
 **behold the monstrosity of typecasting**
 ```
 s.piles[row+1][col] += int(math.Floor(float64(s.toppleThreshold) / 4))
 ```
-It feels nice to get away from pure functions...but it gets messy LOL Go enforces trailing commas I love it.
-Take THAT JSON!
 Performance is not great on canvas...
-On to prerendering, sigh....NO WE WILL PREVAIL!
 ## Fully functioning!
 Web Canvas API is the bottleneck.
 There is mention of using goroutines to avoid this.
 Go can log like a champ.
 Logging in JS can really load up the event loop